treweathers/Java_Developer/Course_2/Course_2.1.md

        Arrays.sort(chars);
        return new String(chars);
     }
-Store these sorted characters from array2 in a HashSet for fast lookup:
+Store these sorted characters from `array2` in a `HashSet` for fast lookup:

     HashSet<String> sortedWordsInArray2 = new HashSet<>();
     for (String word : array2) {
        sortedWordsInArray2.add(sortCharacters(word));
     }
-For each word in array1, check for its sorted signature in the HashSet and track the found anagrams:
+For each word in `array1`, check for its sorted signature in the `HashSet` and track the found anagrams:

     HashSet<String> anagramsMatched = new HashSet<>();
     ArrayList<String> result = new ArrayList<>();